 Revising & Editing

-‘Download Preview’ allows you to download the translation done so far in the original file format.
+‘Download Preview’ allows you to download the translation complete so far in the original file format.

 Other Menu Functions

-Tools – This is where you can set your preferences for translation propagation and access the spell checker and run a QA report.
+Tools – This is where you can set your preferences for translation propagation, access the spell checker and run a QA report.

-View – You can hide/unhide confirmed and locked segments and display formatting (this is useful if you want to see if non-breaking spaces have been inserted in the translation)
+View – You can hide/unhide confirmed and locked segments and display formatting.
+This this is useful if you want to see if non-breaking spaces have been inserted in the translation.

 Help – Access to the TranslateMedia Project Manager’s contact details, a form to report bugs or errors that you experience and a direct link to this guide.

 All major browsers support the zoom function to change the view.
-In some cases, because of the way that the matches are presented you may find you cannot fit everything onto the page in an easy to view format.
+In some cases, because of the way that the matches are presented, you may find you cannot fit everything onto the page in a format that would be easy to view.

 Try hitting Ctrl+- to zoom out one step.
 This will make the text smaller, but it will help create space in the layout for you to view everything.